Backyards or back gardens can be a great oasis in the middle of the suburbs.

 Below we have put together a selection of methods that can be used to significantly reduce road noise in your garden.
-We have attempted to put them in order of effectiveness with the most effective method first, however be aware that the effectiveness of each method will vary depending on the acoustics of your backyard and the sort of environment that it is in.
+We have attempted to put them in order of effectiveness with the most effective method first, be aware that the effectiveness of each method will vary depending on the acoustics of your backyard and the sort of environment that it is in.

 Barriers come in all shapes and sizes.
 Shape and size are both important factors which you should carefully consider when getting your barrier.
 Too small a barrier will be ineffective:

 We recommend that you aim to get barriers which are over 2 meters tall.
-This is important for two reason:
+This is important for two reasons:

 Dense barriers are far better at keeping sound out that more flexible ones.
 Flexible barriers can be very noisy particularly if you lie by a busy road as vibrations can easily travel through them.

 A thick wall is far better than a thin wooden fence or metal-paneled fence which will easily transfer vibrations.

 Where you place your fence is vital.

 There are always boundary limitations which may prevent you from sticking your fence directly in front of the source of noise however you should use what space you have available to get your barrier as close to the source of noise as possible.

-Don’t be tempted to use your fence to hide an ugly garden feature that you don’t like, put your fence as close to the road as possible, this will minimise the distance that the sound waves can travel before being deflected which will minimise the amount of sound waves that make it into your backyard or garden.
+Don’t be tempted to use your fence to hide an ugly garden feature that you don’t like, put your fence as close to the road as possible, this will minimise the distance that the sound waves can travel before being deflected which will minimise the volume of sound waves that make it into your backyard or garden.